Geometrically Induced Selectivity and Unidirectional Electroosmosis in Uncharged Nanopores

 Many studies aimed at tuning ionic selectivity and EOF involve the chemical modification of the pore to introduce surface charges \cite{ramirez2003modeling,small2015nanoporous,zeng2015ion} but other mechanisms have been exploited.
 An example is provided by externally gated nanopores, where the pore surface charge is controlled via additional electrodes~\cite{nishizawa1995metal,kalman2009control,guan2014voltage,cheng2018low,fuest2015three,ren2017nanopore} applied to the membrane substrate.
-External gating allows a to achieve a good control of the pore selectivity, although the complex fabrication {\sl de facto} limits its application for pores of nanometer or sub-nanometer diameter.
+External gating allows to achieve a good control of the pore selectivity, although the complex fabrication {\sl de facto} limits its application for pores of nanometer or sub-nanometer diameter.
 Another strategy that can be employed to tune pore selectivity exploits Induced-Charge Electrokinetic (ICEK) phenomena.
-Differently from externally gated selectivity control, in ICEK the same external electric field that drives the ions through the pore, also polarizes the solid membrane inducing a surface charge that, in turn, alters the Debye layer in the nanochannel and, hence, the selectivity and the EOF~\cite{bazant2010induced,ajdari2000pumping,yao2020induced}.
-A core ingredient in ICEK is the presence of some asymmetries in the system that give rise to inhomogeneities of ionic density distributions along the pore in response to the applied voltage.
-In the nanopore realm, often this asymmetry is introduced in the geometry of the pore (e.g. conical pores~\cite{yao2020induced}) or imposing salt gradients through the membrane~\cite{hsu2018theory}.
+Differently from externally gated selectivity control, in ICEK the same external electric field that drives the ions through the pore also polarizes the solid membrane inducing a surface charge that, in turn, alters the Debye layer in the nanochannel and, hence, the selectivity and the EOF~\cite{bazant2010induced,yao2020induced}.
+A core ingredient to generate a net EOF by ICEK is the presence of some asymmetries in the system that gives rise to inhomogeneities of ionic density distributions along the pore in response to the applied voltage.
+In the nanopore realm, this asymmetry is often introduced in the pore geometry (e.g., conical pores~\cite{yao2020induced}) or imposing salt gradients through the membrane~\cite{hsu2018theory}.